Mid-C19 house, remodelled in 1979-1985 by Charles Jencks with Terry Farrell Partnership.

 Charles Jencks (b.1939) is an American architectural historian, cultural theorist and landscape designer, best known for his influential writings on Post-Modernism.
 Born in Baltimore, Maryland, Jencks studied English literature and architecture at Harvard University.
 In 1965 he moved to London, teaching at the AA while studying under the architectural historian Reyner Banham at University College, London.
 His 1970 doctoral thesis became the basis for ‘Modern Movements in Architecture’ (1973), which treated Modern architecture not as a single phenomenon but as a series of discontinuous movements.
 From this critique, and drawing upon the writings of Jane Jacobs, Robert Venturi and others, Jencks developed from around 1975 a thesis of Post-Modern architecture based upon pluralism, complexity and symbolism.
 This was articulated in ‘The Language of Post-Modern Architecture’ (1977), a key architectural polemic of the later C20.
 In 1980 Jencks was involved, with Paolo Portoghesi and others, in organising the architecture section of the Venice Biennale, a significant moment in the exposition of Post-Modern architecture.

-While best known as an architectural writer, critic and lecturer, Jencks has pursued a variety of design projects, including the Garagia Rotunda, Truro, Massachusetts (1976-1977) and the Elemental House, Los Angeles (1980-1982, with Buzz Yudell) and the Thematic House.
+While best known as an architectural writer, critic and lecturer, Jencks has pursued a variety of design projects, including the Garagia Rotunda, Truro, Massachusetts (1976-1977) and the Elemental House, Los Angeles (1980-1982, with Buzz Yudell) and the Cosmic House.
 For the latter he designed a set of symbolic furniture, some of which was produced commercially by the Milanese firm Sawaya and Moroni.
-In 1978 Jencks married Maggie Keswick; after the Thematic House was substantially complete the couple embarked upon the design of the Garden of Cosmic Speculation for her family home at Portrack in Dumfries, Scotland.
+In 1978 Jencks married Maggie Keswick; after the Cosmic House was substantially complete the couple embarked upon the design of the Garden of Cosmic Speculation for her family home at Portrack in Dumfries, Scotland.
 He developed its sinuous landforms and other symbolic programmes in subsequent Scottish commissions at the Scottish Gallery of Modern Art, Edinburgh (1999-2002), Jupiter Artland at Kirknewton (2003-2010) and the Crawick Multiverse near Sanquhar (opened in 2015).
 After Keswick’s death in 1995 Jencks co-founded Maggie’s Cancer Care Centres, for which he has designed several gardens.

 (Sir) Terry Farrell (b 1938) is a pre-eminent British architect and urban designer.
 After graduating from the University of Newcastle School of Architecture, Farrell took a Masters in Architecture and City Planning at the University of Pennsylvania, where his tutors included Robert Venturi and Denise Scott Brown, pioneers of Post-Modern architecture.
 While working for the London County Council in 1961-1962, Farrell designed the Blackwall Tunnel Ventilation Towers (1961-1964, Grade II).
 There he met Nicholas Grimshaw, with whom he established a partnership in 1965.
 Associated with the British High-Tech movement, their works include 125 Park Road, Westminster (1968-1970, Grade II) and the Herman Miller Factory, Bath (1976, Grade II).

-As Farrell later wrote, his collaboration with Charles Jencks on the Thematic House ‘[set] off a train of events that would culminate in the end of my partnership with Nick Grimshaw’ (Farrell 2003, p 131).
+As Farrell later wrote, his collaboration with Charles Jencks on the Cosmic House ‘[set] off a train of events that would culminate in the end of my partnership with Nick Grimshaw’ (Farrell 2003, p 131).
 In 1980 the partners separated and established separate practices.
 Other notable Post-Modernist projects by the Terry Farrell Partnership include TV-am studios, Camden Lock (1981-1983); Thames Water operations centre, Fobney, Reading (1981-1982); Comyn Ching, Seven Dials (1983-1987, Grade II); Embankment Place, Charing Cross (1987-1990); Alban Gate, 125 London Wall (1988-1992) and SIS headquarters, Vauxhall (1990-1994).
 More recent work includes the Home Office, London (completed 2005) and the Great North Museum, Newcastle (completed 2009).
 Farrell established an office in Hong Kong in 1991, leading to a productive practice in Asia, projects including Beijing South Station (completed 2008).

 Charles Jencks did much to define and foster Post-Modern architecture, while as a practitioner Terry Farrell was responsible for some of its key works in England.
 Post-Modernism, a movement and a style prevalent in architecture between about 1975 and 1990, is defined in terms of its relationship with Modernism.
 Like Modernism, Post-Modernism is represented in philosophy, literature, design and the visual arts, and can therefore be understood as a wider cultural and intellectual formation.
 Post-Modern architecture is characterised by its plurality, engagement with urban context and setting, reference to older architectural traditions and use of metaphor and symbolism.
 As a formal language it has affinities with mannerism (unexpected exaggeration, distortions of classical scale and proportion) and the spatial sophistication of Baroque architecture.
 Post-Modernism accepts the technology of industrialised society but expresses it in more diverse ways than the machine imagery of the contemporary high-tech style.